Usual group size: min 2 / max 7 passengers

 This comfortable wildlife safari to Botswana includes transport in a custom-built safari vehicle, transfers by road and light aircraft, accommodation, camping equipment, private campsite fees, park entrance fees and the services of a knowledgeable guide.
-Three meals are included on most days with the exception of lunch and dinner in Maun on Day 1.
+Three meals are included on most days with the exception of lunch in Maun on Day 1.

 During your safari, except in Maun, drinks such as mineral water, soft drinks, gin, beer and wine are included.
 If your particular tipple is whiskey, vodka or brandy, local brands of these can be supplied if requested in advance.

 Whilst in Maun, lunch and drinks are for your own account.
 This bill is to be settled directly with the lodge before you depart on the Botswana safari proper (Day 2).